 This course covers different disciplines in forensic science including crime scene investigation, fingerprints, trace evidence, weapons and drugs.
-Emphasis is placed on the theory and practice techniques of biological principles applied to forensic science, including sample recovery and handling, analytics techniques, DNA profile comparison, quality control, and quality assurance.
+Emphasis is placed on the theory and practice techniques of biological principles applied to forensic science, including sample recovery and handling, analytics techniques, DNA profile comparison, quality control, and quality assurance.EANS

-BIOL 184 Biology Cornerstone Seminar (1 CR)
+BIOL 184 Biology Cornerstone Seminar (1 cr)

 Designed for students new to the Biology major, this is a seminar course that will discuss various professional skills needed to succeed in the major.
 Topics will include introduction to scientific literature, writing of scientific papers, discussions of career options, and expectations for biology majors.
-Prerequisite: Students must be biology majors with freshman standing or have permission of instructor.
-Offered every fall semester.
+Prerequisite: Student must be a biology major with freshman standing or have permission of instructor.EANS